 Even though the application is optimized for desktop use initially, during design and development we are taking tablet or even phone use into account.

-The project is under active development and is envisioned to be tested mid 2022
+The project is still under active development and is envisioned to be tested late 2022